virginia-d90/virginia-d90/README.md

 ### Welcome To My Github 👋
 ### A little about myself:
-I am a full stack web developer currently finishing my cirriculum at Lambda School.
+I am a full stack web developer and recently finished my curriculum  at Lambda School.
 When I am not coding I'm usually either cooking or out enjoying the 300+ days of sunshine in ABQ.

 ### Skills and Technologies:
 Nodejs